I am a proud Chihuahua owner that likes to inform others about the pros and cons of this breed. Let’s get to know more about Chihuahua temperament.

 The Ugly

-• They’re Not Good With Little Kids: The Chihuahua temperament does not mix well with small children, and this breed will not tolerate rambunctious and carefree kids.
-Children younger than six will typically get bitten and growled at.
-At that stage, they usually want to grab and pick up the cute little dog, unaware of how big its personality and fragile its bones are.
+• They’re Not Good With Little Kids: The Chihuahua temperament does not mix well with small children.
+This breed will not tolerate rambunctious and carefree kids.
+Children younger than the age of six will typically get bitten and growled at.
+At that stage, they usually want to grab and pick up the little cute dog, unaware of how big its personality is and how fragile its bones are.

 • They Need People to Respect Their Comfort Zone: There have been times when I’ve even seen a Chihuahua get agitated by kids just running around close to it.
-They are a sweet breed but get cranky when their comfort zone is jeopardized.
+They are a sweet breed, but they get cranky when their comfort zone is jeopardized.

-• They Don’t Really Like Other People in General: Chihuahuas probably won’t be fond of your friends and family.
-Don’t get me wrong—they will tolerate new faces, but they are “one person” dogs and will be a little suspicious of anyone else but you.
-This could not be lovely for those that like to parade around with their dog, particularly at dog parks.
-This aspect of the Chihuahua temperament will frustrate most, and you practically have to be a hermit or a loner.
-If you don’t get out much, your Chihuahua will love it!
+• They Don’t Really Like Other People in General: Chihuahuas also probably won’t be fond of your friends and family.
+Don’t get me wrong—they will tolerate new faces, but they are “one person” dogs, and will be a little leery of anyone else but you.
+This could be ugly for those that like to parade around with their dog, particularly at dog parks.
+This aspect of the Chihuahua temperament will frustrate most.
+You practically have to be a recluse or a loner.
+If you don’t get out much, your Chihuahua will absolutely love it!

-• Even After Socialization, They Still Want Their Owner: Even if you put the time in to socialize them from birth, they still grow up dependent upon only you, the owner.
-Chihuahuas are far more comfortable being alone with their owners, and a simple warm lap will do.
+• Even After Socialization, They Still Just Want Their Owner: Even if you put the time in to socialize them from birth, they still grow up to be dependent upon only you, the owner.
+Chihuahuas are far more comfortable with being alone with their owners.
+A simple warm lap will do.

 You May Also Like